Web copy is like Batman. How? Let me explain.

 So when crafting a website page (for example), capture your unique selling propositions in the:

-Your site’s superpower ability is to empower the hearts and minds of searching consumers.
+Your web copy’s superpower is to empowering the hearts and minds of searching consumers.

 Think of your web copy as a billboard; don’t tell the audience your entire story.
 Tell your One Reader what you offer, the key benefit, how you solve their problem, etc.